 Annabelle is an Analyst for the MENA region at Unfiltered Voices, writing monthly articles on the region.
 She specialises in the Levant and Gulf region, and her areas of expertise include transnational terrorism, sectarianism and South-South relations between the Middle East and Brazil.
-Annabelle currently works as an Analyst for a Linklaters and is part of the communications team at Young Professionals in Foreign Policy (YPFP).
+Annabelle currently works as a Corporate Investigator at the Mintz Group focussing on the Latin America and Middle East regions.
+She is part of the communications team at Young Professionals in Foreign Policy (YPFP).
 She holds an MA in Middle Eastern Studies from King’s College London and a BA in International Relations from Queen Mary University of London.

 Besides her native French and Portuguese, Annabelle is fluent in English and Spanish and has intermediate knowledge of Arabic.